-Fact 6: People who live in high-density air pollution area, have 20% higher risk of dying from lung cancer, than people living in less polluted areas.
+Fact 6: People who live in high-density air pollution areas have a 20% higher risk of dying from lung cancer than those living in less polluted areas.

-Fact 9: United States produces 30% of the world’s waste and uses 25 % of the worlds natural resources
+Fact 9: The United States produces 30% of the world’s waste and uses 25 % of the worlds natural resources.

 Fact 10: The Mississippi River dumps 1.5 million metric tonnes of nitrogen pollution in the Gulf of Mexico every year.